DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Nicotinamide gel is marketed as an over-the-counter treatment for acne in Canada, Australia, NZ, UK, USA and Ireland.
-If twice daily application causes excessive drying of the skin, one may reduce to one application a day, or every other day.
+If a twice-daily application causes excessive drying of the skin, one may reduce to once a day, or every other day.

-Nicotinamide is not recommended for acne in pregnancy or in nursing women.
+Nicotinamide is not recommended for acne in pregnancy or nursing women.

 The clinical signs and symptoms of rosacea include increased facial skin dryness, redness and sensitivity.
 In at least two studies, moisturisers containing nicotinamide have been shown to improve skin barrier function in rosacea patients, leading to diminished reaction to irritants including cleansers and cosmetics.

 Nicotinamide serves as a precursor of nicotinamide adenine dinucleotide (NAD) and nicotinamide adenine dinucleotide phosphate (NADP), which are co-enzymes (facilitators of enzymatic reactions) essential for numerous metabolic pathways.
-These co-enzymes play a key role in the metabolism of glucose, cellular energy production, and synthesis of lipids.
-The levels of NADH / NADPH (the reduced forms of NAD and NADP) decrease with age, and topical nicotinamide appears to reverse the decline.
+These co-enzymes play a role in the metabolism of glucose, cellular energy production, and synthesis of lipids.
+The levels of NADH / NADPH (the reduced forms of NAD and NADP) decrease with age and topical nicotinamide appears to reverse the decline.

 In multiple clinical studies, topical nicotinamide improved fine lines and wrinkles, hyperpigmented spots, red blotchiness, and skin sallowness (yellowing) as well as elasticity.
 One study showed nicotinamide to increase the skin's production of ceramides, which are natural emollients and skin protectants, thus improving skin hydration.

-A double-blind, placebo-controlled, split-face, left-right, randomised 12-week study in 50 women evaluated the effects of 5% topical nicotinamide on various signs of skin aging.
+A double-blind, placebo-controlled, split-face, left-right, randomised 12-week study in 50 women evaluated the effects of 5% topical nicotinamide on various signs of skin ageing.
 The researchers reported topical nicotinamide resulted in significant improvement in fine lines/wrinkles, pigmentation, texture and red blotchiness.
 The study was sponsored by Proctor and Gamble.

-Another study of 30 healthy Japanese females reported improvement of eyelid wrinkles after 8 weeks of application of a cosmetic containing 4% nicotinamide.
+Another study of 30 healthy Japanese females reported improvement of eyelid wrinkles after eight weeks of application of a cosmetic containing 4% nicotinamide.